Guide to Renting a 4x4 in Iceland

 Most visitors to Iceland are entirely qualified to rent a 4WD vehicle during their trip.
 There are only a few key requirements.

 In order to rent a 4x4 vehicle with Lava Car Rental, you’ll need to be 20 years of age or older.
-If you want to rent a 4x4 camper van, such as the VW Transporter Camper Van, you’ll need to be 21 years of age or older.
+If you want to rent a 4x4 camper van, such as the VW Transporter Camper Van, you’ll also need to be 20 years of age or older.
 Additionally, you'll just need to have a Latin-alphabet driver's license (or an English translation of a non-Latin alphabet driver’s license) and a credit or debit card to put on file.

 Just note: this is only the case at Lava Car Rental.
 At most other rental car providers around Iceland, you’ll find that they have strict policies on only renting to drivers who’ve had their driver’s license for at least a year and that they only rent 4x4 vehicles and camper vans to those aged over 21 or older, or even 23 or older.

 How old do you have to be to rent a 4WD in Iceland?

 Age requirements for car rentals differ around the world.
 In Iceland, you must be at least 20 years old to rent a vehicle.
 In order to rent an SUV, you must be 23 years old.
 Regardless of how old you are, you must have a driver's license that has been valid for at least one year.

 Reasons to rent a 4WD car in Iceland

 Overall, there are many reasons why you might want a 4x4 car rental in Iceland instead of a 2WD vehicle.
 When you rent a 4x4 car, you get all the standard advantages of a car rental, plus other benefits, including: